HosungKim48/HosungKim/index.md

 ---

 ## Welcome
-I am a undergraduate student at the University of Southern California majoring in Business Administration with a focus on **data science and analytics**.
+I am an undergraduate student at the University of Southern California majoring in Business Administration with a focus on **data science and analytics**.
 My work bridges **quantitative research** and **practical business strategy**, with experience in predictive modeling, neural networks, and applied analytics projects in finance, healthcare, and retail.

 I am passionate about exploring how **AI, machine learning, and deep learning** can drive better decisions in business and investment.
 My portfolio demonstrates a mix of academic research and practical projects that showcase both **technical skills** and **strategic thinking**.